Jordan Brown (basketball)

-Jordan Isaiah Brown (born December 4, 1999) is an American college basketball player for the Louisiana Ragin' Cajuns of the Sun Belt Conference (SBC).
-He previously played for the Nevada Wolf Pack and the Arizona Wildcats.
+Jordan Isaiah Brown (born December 4, 1999) is an American professional basketball player who recently played for Šiauliai of the Lithuanian Basketball League (LKL).
+He played college basketball for the Nevada Wolf Pack, Arizona Wildcats, and Louisiana Ragin’ Cajuns, and the Memphis Tigers.

 High school career

 Brown attended Woodcreek High School for three years.
 As a freshman, he averaged 22.7 points, 10.5 rebounds and 3.0 blocks leading his team to a 27–6 record.
 As a sophomore, he averaged 26.7 points and 15.0 rebounds leading his team to a 20–9 record.
 As a junior, he averaged 26.3 points and 15.8 rebounds per game and was named a MaxPreps second-team All-American.
 He led the team to the state title game, where Woodcreek lost to Bishop Montgomery High School 74–67 despite 35 points and 17 rebounds from Brown.
 He was named the 2017 Sacramento Bee Player of the Year.
 Brown transferred to Prolific Prep his senior year of high school.
 He averaged 23.5 points and 13.1 rebounds per game at Prolific Prep while earning MaxPreps fourth-team All-American honors.
 Brown was named a McDonald's All-American and was the only McDonald's All American to commit to a university outside the Power 7.